cirosantilli/db/mysql.md

     DESC tt;

-It is possible (but horribly confusing) to have a temporary table with the same name as a non temporaty table.
-The table that is created last will override the old one which becomes innacessible on the current session.
+It is possible (but horribly confusing) to have a temporary table with the same name as a non temporarily table.
+The table that is created last will override the old one which becomes inaccessible on the current session.

     CREATE TABLE t (c INT);
     INSERT INTO t VALUES (0);